wur-bioinformatics/introduction-to-bioinformatics/intro.md

 ## Bioinformatics

-The field ofbBioinformatics deals with research, development, or application of tools and approaches for expanding the use of biological, medical, behavorial or health data.
+The field of Bioinformatics deals with research, development, or application of tools and approaches for expanding the use of biological, medical, behavorial or health data.
 It also includes all aspects necessary to acquire, store, organize, archive, analyze or visualize such data.